thomaxxl/group_info/README.md

 - ping_of.c calls ping_init_sock() argv[1] times.
 Doing this in python would make things too slow.

-- ping.py contains a client and a server function.
+- ping.py contains code to check if the group_info struct has been freed.

 The client function does the following:
 - call ping_init_sock() to increase the refcounter